Transfer Student Experience

 Q: Where do students hang out on campus?

 A: Students hang out at the Tate Student Center, the “living room” of the UGA campus.
 Tate provides a safe and welcoming space for you through entertaining and educational programs, efficient and courteous customer service and opportunities for you to learn and develop.
 In addition to providing meeting rooms, dining facilities and multipurpose and recreational spaces, Tate also administers nearly 800 registered student organizations on campus as well as the major programming units University Union Student Programming Board, Student Government Association, WUOG 90.5FM (the student-run radio station) and Pandora Yearbook.
 Another hub of activity is the Ramsey Student Center for Physical Activities, where you can work out, attend an exercise class or swim laps in a gigantic indoor pool.

 Q: What do students do on the weekends?

 A: Just because there are no classes on weekends doesn’t mean the university becomes dormant.
 There is no shortage of activities for students on campus and in the Athens community.
 Visit the State Botanical Garden of Georgia, the Georgia Museum of Art and the Special Collections Libraries.
 There are many movie theaters scattered around town, or you can stay on campus and see a film in the Tate Theatre.
 UGA has world-class sports teams, and on most weekends at least one of them is competing.
-Four times per semester, Tate Student Center hosts Dawgs After Dark, a Friday late-night extravaganza featuring games, prizes and free food.
+Throughout the year, University Union hosts Dawgs After Dark, a Thursday or Friday late-night extravaganza featuring games, prizes and food.

 Q: Does UGA have intramural sports?